sciactive/react-context-sensitive-anchor/README.md

 <a href="https://example.com" target="_bank">Oops, I nested a link: <span>here</span>.</a>
 ```

-Other than HTMLAnchorElement attributes, you can also provide these props:
+Other than HTMLAnchorElement attributes (or the props of whatever `component` is), you can also provide these props:

+* `component`: The component to use when rendered normally.
+Defaults to `'a'`.
-* `alt`: An alternative component to use when rendered within a link.
+* `alt`: An alternative component to use when rendered within a nested context.
 Defaults to `'span'`.
-* `anchorProps`: An object containing props that should *only* be applied when rendering as an anchor element.
+* `anchorProps`: An object containing props that should *only* be applied when rendering normally.
 * `altProps`: An object containing props that should *only* be applied when rendering as the alternate component.

 The following top level props are automatically removed when rendering as the alternative component: